Puberty, Part 1

 Next episode we’ll cover more puberty changes like shape (weight, breast development), body hair, and emotions; and then we’ll discuss menstrual cycles aka periods.
-If you have questions about what we covered in this episode, or for future topics, send an email (tweens get the OK from your parents) to [email protected].

 Again, I encourage you to further educate yourself through trusted sources like books, reputable websites, doctors, etc. You may also want to check out:

 The Care and Keeping of You 1: The Body Book for Younger Girls

 The Care and Keeping of You 2: The Body Book for Older Girls

 Part 1 Episode 43: What Puberty Is, Growth, Smell, Hair, and Skin

 Part 2 Episode 44: Shape, Weight, Breast Development, and Body Hair